 In 1996 we were one of the first offices one Long Island to incorperate digital X-rays into our practice.
 This allowed us to offer a safe, low radiation alternative to traditional dental X-rays.
 Compared to traditional X-rays, digital X-rays are more comfortable, faster and more accurate.
-Digital X-rays give Dr. Levy and Dr. Popkin the potential to diagnose problems more precisely and at their earliest stages allowing for more conservative treatment.
+Digital X-rays give Dr. Levy the potential to diagnose problems more precisely and at their earliest stages allowing for more conservative treatment.

 Radiographs are useful for the following reasons:

 - Detecting cavities in between your teeth and under existing restorations;

 - Determining bone levels and detecting periodontal disease (gum disease);

 - Checking for the presence of abscesses, cysts or tumors of the jaws;

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Dr. Levy utilize Dexis Digital X-Rays by Henry Schein in the office.
 Exposure time for dental radiographs is extremely minimal.
 With digital X-rays, radiation exposure is 1/6th that of traditional radiographs.